-STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised that the returning to school may include, but not be limited to: 1) coping with stressors inherent in the student health care 2) sitting in student desks for up to six hours with limited, 3) using normal body mechanics in positioning and working equipment weighing five pounds or more 4) lifting patients e professional's role , scheduled breaks 4) lifting patients5) exposure to diagnosed and undiagnosed viral and bacte6) CPR erial infections I, therefore, RELEASE (Student Name) responsibilities with NO SOME limitations/impediment to classroom and clinical LIMITATIONS/IMPEDIMENTS MUST BE LISTED HERE TYPE EXPECTED DURATION I, therefore, DO NOT RELEASE(Student Name) responsibilities at this time. to classroom and clinical COMMENTS: Physician's Signature Date Telephone 6/99 Revised: 5/04, 5/05, 4/08, 7/08, 2/11, 9/17 Reviewed: 11/08, 11/09, 7/10, 7/12, 7/13, 6/19, 6/20, 7/21, 6/22, .6/24 -
+STUDENT'S NAME DATE HEALTHCARE PROVIDER'S NAME STUDENT'S DIAGNOSIS TO THE HEALTHCARE PROVIDER: Please be advised that the student's returning to school may include, but not be limited to: s classroom and clinical responsibilities upor coping with stressors inherent in the student health care profession sitting in student desks for up to six hours with limited, scheduled using normal body mechanics in positioning and working with pate equipment weighing five pounds or more lifting patients exposure to diagnosed and undiagnosed viral and bacterial infection CPR breaks ients, and moving and lifting supplies and I, therefore, RELEASE (Student Name) to classroom and clinical (Student Name) responsibilities with NO SOME limitations/impediments.
+LIMITATIONS/IMPEDIMENTS MUST BE LISTED HERE TYPE XPECTED DURATION I, therefore, DO NOT RELEASE(Student Name) responsibilities at this time. to classroom and clinical COMMENTS: Physician's Signature Date 6/99 Date Revised: 5/04, 5/05, 4/08, 7/08, 2/11, 9/17 Date Reviewed: 11/08, 11/09, 7/10, 7/12, 7/13, 6/19, 6/20, 7/21, 6/22, 6/24, 5/25 Date Telephone